Math 606, Spring 2024

 and therefore M_n is a martingale. \quad \blacksquare

-We can now apply Theorem 3.2 where we take the stopping time to be the consensus time at which everyone is agreement.
-T= \inf\{ n, X_n(v)=0 \text{ for all } v \text{ or } X_n(v)=1 \text{ for all } v Since the Markov chain has finite state space P(T < \infty)=1 and M_n is bounded (in fact 0 \le M_n\le 1).
-We have like for the gambler’s ruin P(X_T =(1,\cdots, 1))=E[M_T]= E[M_0]= \pi X(0)
+We can now apply Theorem 3.1 where we take the stopping time to be the consensus time at which everyone is agreement.
+T= \inf\{ n, X_n(v)=0 \text{ for all } v \text{ or } X_n(v)=1 \text{ for all } v \} Note that these are absorbing states and since the Markov chain has finite state space P(T < \infty)=1 and M_n is bounded (in fact 0 \le M_n\le 1).
+We have, similarly to the gambler’s ruin, P(X_T =(1,\cdots, 1))=E[M_T]= E[M_0]= \pi X(0) which is the absorbtion probabilties.

 Example If the underlying model is a random walk on the graph c(v,w)=c(w,v)=1 then \pi(v) = \frac{\deg(v)}{2|E|} and we can easily compute